 Toothbrushes don’t have to be sold in sterile packaging, so they may have bacteria right out of the box, says the American Dental Association’s official statement on toothbrush care.

 You may not give much thought to cleaning your toothbrush, since you’re wetting it every day to scrub your teeth.
 However, it’s important -- and easy -- to do.

 Try deep cleaning.
-There are many types of toothbrush sanitizers on the market, says Cooper.
-Some even use ultraviolet light to kill microorganisms.
+There are many types of toothbrush sanitizers on the market, Cooper says.
+Some use ultraviolet light to kill microorganisms.

 Store it properly.
 After use, don’t pop that wet toothbrush back into your medicine cabinet, drawer, or bathroom cup and forget about it.

-Store it upright, in a rack or cup, but not somewhere it can’t dry out.
-Look for a cover that lets air and prevents mold, but isn’t completely sealed.
+Store it upright, in a rack or cup, where it can dry out.
+Look for a cover that lets air circulate and prevents mold, but isn’t completely sealed.
 The lack of air can foster bacteria.

 When to Call It Quits

 How long should you keep a toothbrush to prevent the ick from building up?
 Here are a few useful tips:

 Know when to let go.
 Replace your toothbrush about every 3 to 4 months, or when it shows signs of wear.
 “Frayed bristles will not clean the teeth and gums adequately,” Cooper says.